nishant11420/posnet-ml5js/README.md

 # posture-detection
-its a project where we can detect posture of a person
+its a project where we can detect posture of a person using ml5js library.